The Chemistry Learning Center is located in room 208 of the Chemical Sciences and

 Recurrence: weekly or one-time

-Until we open on September 8, please only schedule weekly appointments.
+During the first week of classes, please only schedule weekly appointments.
 After that, remaining slots will be open for one-time appointments.

 How to Make an Appointment Help Video